nheron/droolsonboarding/gettingStarted/lesson_4__ruleflow.md

 end

 ```
-do not forget to add a new entry in the kmodule.xml
+Do not forget to add a new entry in the kmodule.xml

 ```
      <kbase name="rules4" packages="lesson4">